 Visa vs. Mastercard

 Visa competes with other credit card giants.
 One of its biggest competitors is Mastercard, with more than $18 billion in revenue in 2021.
-According to Indeed, here’s how Visa and Mastercard stack up in several key areas:
+According to Indeed, here’s how working at Visa and working at Mastercard stack up in several key areas:

 - Visa’s overall company rating is 3.9 out of 5 stars compared to Mastercard’s 4.0 out of 5 stars.